 Figure 1.
-DBGMGR: Debug Manager started task
+DBGMGR: Debug Manager started task by using command-line parameters

-- This is an optional started task.
-It is used by z/OS Debugger if the DBMDT TEST runtime parameter is used. - For the recommended Workload Manager (WLM) goals for this task, see "WLM considerations" on page 47.
+- This started task is optional.
+It is used by z/OS Debugger if the DBMDT TEST runtime parameter is used. - For the recommended Workload Manager (WLM) goals for this task, see "WLM considerations" on page 48.

-Running Debug Manager as a started task using a configuration file
+Running Debug Manager as a started task with a configuration file

-In addition to using command-line options, you can also start Debug Manager with a configuration file, especially when the length of command line with all necessary options exceeds 100 characters limit, for example, in the sysplex environment.
+You can start Debug Manager with a configuration file, especially when the length of the command line with all necessary options exceeds the 100 characters limit, for example, in the sysplex environment.